nsrr/hchs-documentation/pages/actigraphy-introduction.md

 | `validday`    | Valid day indicator         | 0 = Valid day / 1 = Invalid Day             |
 | `time`        | Clock time                  | HH:MM:SS                                    |

-<sup>* The wake/sleep detection algorithm runs across the entire recording.
+<sup>* The wake/sleep detection algorithm runs across the entire recording, though sleep in ACTIVE intervals is never counted toward overall sleep totals.
+The scorer marked REST intervals on the actogram and these are the portions of the recording where sleep is tallied.
+REST-S indicates the time between sleep onset and offset.

 ## References